WishfulThinking/hexbot/README.md

 `!echo anything`

-Hexbet will respond with "anything"
+Hexbet will respond with "anything".

 `!wecho anything`